 From the moment we are born, we are bombarded with visual, aural and tactile "information".

 is constantly adding to what we've already absorbed - expanding, confirming or contradicting

-- And all of it is filtered through who we are, and what we have already absorbed - and most
+* And all of it is filtered through who we are, and what we have already absorbed - and most

 importantly, the meaning and understanding we gave it all, and which we derived from it.

 The really interesting thing is: for much of what we need to learn - the answers are already

 inside us!
 We just aren't always aware of it.

-- "Learning" is a process of discovering, or "revealing" what we already know, whether we are in
+* "Learning" is a process of discovering, or "revealing" what we already know, whether we are in